 I traded in 10 USD for the criminally unfair 50 quetzales from an exchange window because none of the ATMs were working.
 I asked the lone woman working at the information desk to look up my lodging and get the phone number.
 Next, I went outside looking for someone whose phone I could borrow.
 Hmm, let me try the old Guatemalan woman in traditional garb.
 She handed me a Trac-fone that had to have been literally the first cell phone ever made.

 I dialed both numbers.
 Neither worked.
 I guess that 4 could be a 9.
 I dialed both numbers again, substituting 9s for 4s and so on.
 Nothing.
-I handed the phone back to her as she looked through the call log and charged me 5Q for each call.
+I handed the phone back to her.
+She looked through the call log and charged me 5Q for each call.
 All 8.
-I haggled it down to 20Q total, and dejectedly made my way back to the taxi drivers who I scoffed at earlier.
+I haggled it down to 20Q total and dejectedly made my way back to the taxi drivers who I scoffed at earlier.
 You know how satisfying those “I told you so” moments are?
-Not so satisfying when you’re on the other end, and have to basically beg one of the taxi drivers to take you.
+Not so satisfying when you’re on the other end and have to basically beg one of the taxi drivers to take you.

-I was supposed to go to Lanquin to meet a friend, but the idea of a 10-14 hour bus ride did not sit well with me after all of the trials and tribulations I had just gone through.
+I was supposed to go to Lanquin to meet a friend, but the idea of a 10-14 hour bus ride did not sit well with me after the trials and tribulations I had just gone through.
 Neither did the fact that it was well past midnight and I would need to wake up at 5 AM to catch the bus.
 Well, to catch a taxi to go to a hotel that offers a shuttle to get you to a nearby city that actually had a bus that went to Lanquin on that day.
-I went to bed thinking that there was no way the receptionist would be able to sort things out in time for me to actually go, so I went to bed exhausted and without a care in the world.
+I assumed there was no way the receptionist could sort things out in time for me to go so I went to bed, exhausted and without a care in the world.

 Only to be awakened at 5AM by the jackrabbit on cocaine to tell me that she had sorted everything out, despite it being Guatemala’s holiest and busiest week and despite her somehow doing all of this between the hours of 12 AM and 5 AM.